Find Grad Schools

 58 Yearly Graduations

 Purdue University - Main Campus tops the list of the most popular school in the U.S. for chemistry majors who are seeking their doctor's degree.
 Roughly 46,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-For the 2020-2021 academic year, 58 doctor's degrees were handed out to chemistry majors at Purdue.
-Of these students, 41% were women and 24% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 58 people received their doctor's degree in chemistry from Purdue.
+Around 10% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 #2